What Are Nasal Polyps?

-If you suspect that you have nasal polyps, your doctor can usually diagnose them with a nasal endoscope, a tool with a magnifying lens or camera that provides a detailed view of your nose and sinuses.
-In some cases, your doctor may order additional tests or perform a biopsy of the polyp to ensure that it's not cancerous.
+If you think that you have nasal polyps, your doctor can check.
+She’ll use a nasal endoscope, which is a tool with a magnifying lens or camera that provides a detailed view of your nose and sinuses.
+In some cases, your doctor may order more tests or take a small sample (a biopsy) of the polyp.

-Unfortunately, nasal polyps tend to recur if the underlying irritation, allergy, or infection isn't adequately controlled.
-So, it may be necessary to continue using a corticosteroid spray to prevent the nasal polyps from returning and undergo periodic medical examinations with a nasal endoscope.
+Unfortunately, nasal polyps tend to come back if the irritation, allergy, or infection continues.
+So you may need to keep using a corticosteroid spray and get checkups with a nasal endoscope every now and then.

-In general, medications such as antihistamines and decongestants are of minimal value in managing nasal polyps.
-In some cases, however, your doctor may order antihistamines to help control allergies, or a course of antibiotics to control an underlying infection before initiating the use of corticosteroid therapy.
+In general, medications such as antihistamines and decongestants aren’t great at managing nasal polyps.
+But you may need antihistamines to control allergies or antibiotics if you have an infection before you start on steroids.